Dirk1980ac/homelab-ci/README.md

 * To avoid concurrent builds of the same image tag the Build is only triggered if it is not already in progress using a simple "lock file".

-## Results

-Results are stored in a sqlite3 database to preserve them.